Techtonica/curriculum/runtime-complexity/memoization.md

 Finally, look at the example code of the Fibonacci Sequence using memoization on slide 13 and again notice the Time Complexity and Space Complexity.

-Take a look at the comparison chart showing runtime complexity and space complexity for different sample size. what is your biggest take away from slides 17 and 18?
+Take a look at the comparison chart showing runtime complexity and space complexity for different sample size.
+What is your biggest take away from slides 17 and 18?

 Use the resources on the next few slides to solidify your understanding.
 Go back and review any of the vocabularies that you were unsure about at first after you watch the video and go to the links provided.